-Incident types have remained consistent over the last six-year period, except traffic stops, crime reports, and arrests which each have seen a reduction.
+Incident Types have remained consistent over the last six-year period, except Traffic Stops, Crime Reports, and Arrests which each have seen a reduction.
 Overall, the use of services by students, faculty, and staff was comparable in the spring and fall semesters and showed a significant increase from the services used during the pandemic.
 In 2020, the District ended a parking contract with its vendor, and subsequently contracted with a new vendor.
 Parking citation data was lost during this migration.
 The 2021/22 parking citations were quite low considering the lack of students on campus, and the college waived parking permits as students transitioned back to campus.

-The District Police is at full staff with one Chief, one Sergeant, and five officers for the first time in over 20 years.
+The District Police is at full staff with (1) Chief, (1) Sergeant, and (5) officers for the first time in over 20 years.
 With more coverage on all three campuses, it is believed that the calls for service will rise slightly because of availability and presence of officers on campuses.
 The need for more officers will directly correlate with District growth and increase in student headcount.

-The primary challenges for District Police are:
+The challenges for District Police are:

-- Providing the needed services efficiently and effectively across all three District sites; - Continuing to stay ahead of the advancement of technology in the field of law enforcement; - Retaining district police officers and remaining at full staffing levels, and if an opening arises, working to recruit quality candidates with prior law enforcement experience.
+- Providing the needed services efficiently and effectively across all three District sites; - Continuing to stay ahead of the advancement of technology in the field of law Enforcement; and - Retaining district police officers and remaining at full staffing levels, and if an opening arise, working to recruit quality candidates with prior law enforcement experience.